Incremental Graph Computation: Anchored Vertex Tracking in Dynamic Social Networks: Preliminaries

 \section{Preliminaries}

-We define an evolving network as a sequence of graph snapshots $\mathcal{G} = \{G_{t}\}_1^T$, and $\{1,2,.., T\}$ is a finite set of time points.
+We define an \TT{undirected} evolving network as a sequence of graph snapshots $\mathcal{G} = \{G_{t}\}_1^T$, and $\{1,2,.., T\}$ is a finite set of time points.
 We assume that the network snapshots in $\mathcal{G}$ share the same vertex set.
-Let $G_t$ represent the network snapshot at timestamp $t\in [1,T]$, where $V$ and $E_t$ are the vertex set and edge set of $G_t$, respectively.
-Besides, we set $nbr(u,G_t)$ as the set of vertices adjacent to vertex $u\in V$ in $G_t$, and the degree $d(u,G_t)$ represents the number of neighbors for $u$ in $G_t$, $i.e., |nbr(u,G_t)|$.
+Let $G_t$ represent the network snapshot at timestamp $t\in [1,T]$, where $V$ and $E_t$ are the vertex set and edge set of $G_t$, respectively. \TT{Similar to~\cite{DBLP:journals/tkde/JiaLDZGXZ21,das2019incremental}, we can create ``dummy" vertices at each time step $t$ to represent the case of vertices joining or leaving the network at time $t$ (e.g., $V = \cup_{t+1}^{T} V^t$ where $V^t$ is the set of vertices truly exist at $t$).} Besides, we set $nbr(u,G_t)$ as the set of vertices adjacent to vertex $u\in V$ in $G_t$, and the degree $d(u,G_t)$ represents the number of neighbors for $u$ in $G_t$, $i.e., |nbr(u,G_t)|$.
 Table~\ref{tab:symbol} summarizes the mathematical notations frequently used throughout this paper.